xiaozzzzwww/libntl/README.txt

-The code library is only for personal learning and will be deleted upon infringement
+The code library is only for personal learning and will be deleted upon infringement Added the RR type of the required complex to the branch.

-# Added the RR type of the required complex to the branch.
+and the code have mamy problem